amru231/KQC7029_Aquarium_Project_G4/README.md

 | 12 V DC adapter | Primary power input |
 | Breadboard, jumper wires, 4.7 kΩ resistor | Prototyping and DS18B20 pull-up |

-> Note: an L298N motor driver appears in the early draft proposal but was **replaced with a relay module** in the final build.
-Cooling demand is binary (fan on / fan off), so PWM speed control was not required.

 ---

 ## How It Works